ccsi923/midterm/README.md

 - Default minimumBalance of 1000.
 Can be instantiated with other than the default but no lower than 100.

 - Interest on savings accounts is added to the account annually at the rate of specified interestRate per year.
-The method check, that controls is the interest has benn applyed, is called when the user acces into its account given its account id and when it makes a transaction.
+The method check, that controls if the interest has been applyed, is called when the user acces into its account given its account id and when it makes a transaction.
 Even if you haven't accessed into your account for a long time, the first time you access the interest will be added properly.

 ## CreditCard accounts: